Taiping Heavenly Kingdom: Kings, princes, and noble ranks

 Leaders of concurrent rebellions were similarly granted the title of King, such Lan Chaozhu, a leader in the Li Yonghe rebellion in Sichuan.

 In the later years of the Taiping Rebellion, the territory was divided among many, for a time into the dozens, of provincial rulers called princes, depending on the whims of Hong.

-Captured areas in Jiangsu were called "Sufu Province".

 Policies

-Within the land that it controlled, the Taiping Heavenly Army established a totalitarian, theocratic, and highly militarised rule.
+Within the land that it controlled, the Taiping Heavenly Army established totalitarian, theocratic, and highly militarised rule.